lucascompython/CritLang/README.md

 The language is [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) (I think) so theoretically you can solve any computational problem with Crit!<br>

 The syntax is somewhat similar to Golang's syntax.
+Check the Change log [here](CHANGELOG.MD).

 ## Code Preview
 ```rust